giellalt/lang-koi/koi.md

 **IClitic**

 * * *

-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/phonology.twolc)</small>Nouns
+<small>This (part of) documentation was generated from [src/fst/phonology.twolc](https://github.com/giellalt/lang-koi/blob/main/src/fst/phonology.twolc)</small>

+---

+Nouns
 Nouns in the Komi Permyak language are things.

 * * *

+<small>This (part of) documentation was generated from [src/fst/stems/nouns.lexc](https://github.com/giellalt/lang-koi/blob/main/src/fst/stems/nouns.lexc)</small>

+---

-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/nouns.lexc)</small>This is where new words from kpv are initially shown
+This is where new words from kpv are initially shown

 * * *

+<small>This (part of) documentation was generated from [src/fst/stems/adjectives_newwords.lexc](https://github.com/giellalt/lang-koi/blob/main/src/fst/stems/adjectives_newwords.lexc)</small>

+---

-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives_newwords.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/adjectives_newwords.lexc)</small>This is where new words from kpv are initially shown
+This is where new words from kpv are initially shown

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns_newwords.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/pronouns_newwords.lexc)</small>Pronouns
+<small>This (part of) documentation was generated from [src/fst/stems/pronouns_newwords.lexc](https://github.com/giellalt/lang-koi/blob/main/src/fst/stems/pronouns_newwords.lexc)</small>

+---

+Pronouns
 Pronouns in KOMI PERMYAK language are references to things.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/pronouns.lexc)</small>Numerals
+<small>This (part of) documentation was generated from [src/fst/stems/pronouns.lexc](https://github.com/giellalt/lang-koi/blob/main/src/fst/stems/pronouns.lexc)</small>

+---

+Numerals
 Numerals in the KOMI-PERMYAK language are numbers.

 * * *

+<small>This (part of) documentation was generated from [src/fst/stems/numerals.lexc](https://github.com/giellalt/lang-koi/blob/main/src/fst/stems/numerals.lexc)</small>

+---

-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/numerals.lexc)</small>This is where new words from kpv are initially shown
+This is where new words from kpv are initially shown

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/numerals_newwords.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/numerals_newwords.lexc)</small>Adjectives
+<small>This (part of) documentation was generated from [src/fst/stems/numerals_newwords.lexc](https://github.com/giellalt/lang-koi/blob/main/src/fst/stems/numerals_newwords.lexc)</small>

+---

+Adjectives
 Adjectives in Komi-Permyak language describe things.

 * * *

+<small>This (part of) documentation was generated from [src/fst/stems/adjectives.lexc](https://github.com/giellalt/lang-koi/blob/main/src/fst/stems/adjectives.lexc)</small>

+---

-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/adjectives.lexc)</small>This is where new words from kpv are initially shown
+This is where new words from kpv are initially shown

 * * *

+<small>This (part of) documentation was generated from [src/fst/stems/adverbs_newwords.lexc](https://github.com/giellalt/lang-koi/blob/main/src/fst/stems/adverbs_newwords.lexc)</small>

+---

-<small>This (part of) documentation was generated from [../src/fst/stems/adverbs_newwords.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/adverbs_newwords.lexc)</small>This is where new words from kpv are initially shown
+This is where new words from kpv are initially shown

 These are koi verbs

 * * *

+<small>This (part of) documentation was generated from [src/fst/stems/verbs_newwords.lexc](https://github.com/giellalt/lang-koi/blob/main/src/fst/stems/verbs_newwords.lexc)</small>

+---

-<small>This (part of) documentation was generated from [../src/fst/stems/verbs_newwords.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/verbs_newwords.lexc)</small>This is where new words from kpv are initially shown
+This is where new words from kpv are initially shown

 2016-07-14

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/nouns_newwords.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/nouns_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/nouns_newwords.lexc](https://github.com/giellalt/lang-koi/blob/main/src/fst/stems/nouns_newwords.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 Абъячой+N+Prop+Sem/Plc:Абъячой PROP_ "(eng) fish/(fin) /(rus)" ;

 ADD NOUNS BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/kom-rus-propernouns_newwords.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/kom-rus-propernouns_newwords.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/kom-rus-propernouns_newwords.lexc](https://github.com/giellalt/lang-koi/blob/main/src/fst/stems/kom-rus-propernouns_newwords.lexc)</small>

+---

 # Noun morphological lexica !

 * **LEXICON Vocative**